-Introducing Academic Research in Biblical, Systematic and Practical Theology 2,5 ECTS Interdisciplinary seminar: Contextual Communities as Mission 7,5 ECTS One profile course, related to the subject of this profile, to be followed at the RUG.
+Introducing Academic Research in Biblical, Systematic and Practical Theology 2,5 ECTS

+Interdisciplinary seminar: Contextual Communities as Mission 7,5 ECTS

+One profile course, related to the subject of this profile, to be followed at the RUG.
 Which specific course(s) qualify, will be announced at the PThU website.
+5 ECTS

-5 ECTS New Ecclesial Communities 7,5 ECTS Gender and Christian Religion in Context / The Spirit as Guide 7,5 ECTS Master's thesis 1 (EN) 15 ECTS Master's thesis 2 15 ECTS
+New Ecclesial Communities 7,5 ECTS

+The Spirit as Guide 7,5 ECTS

+Master's thesis 1 (EN) 15 ECTS

+Master's thesis 2 15 ECTS